Carlo Ceriana-Mayneri: Biography

-From February to June 1943 he commanded the 23rd Infantry Division "Ferrara", initially stationed in Durres used for coastal defense and then later transferred to Montenegro to fight the partisans.
+From February to June 1943 he commanded the 23rd Infantry Division "Ferrara", initially stationed in Durrës used for coastal defense and then later transferred to Montenegro to fight the partisans.
 There Ceriana-Mayneri organized territorial garrisons to quell popular uprisings, which were violently repressed; during anti-partisan operations in the districts of Nikšić and Šavnik the "Ferrara" Division looted and partially or totally destroyed all settlements in the area, shooting a large number of civilians.
 Ceriana-Mayneri had urged his troops not to have pity for anyone, because the inhabitants of the area were guilty of having helped and protected the partisans; after the war he was indicted for war crimes but never prosecuted.

 In the summer of 1943 Ceriana-Mayneri returned to Italy to take command of the 216th Coastal Division, tasked with coastal defense in the Pisa area.
 On 12 September 1943, following the proclamation of the armistice of Cassibile, he was captured by the Germans who interned him first in Coltano and later at the San Gallo hospital in Florence, from which he managed to escape and go into hiding.
-He later managed to reach Allied-controlled southern Italy and to report to the Ministry of War on July 27, 1944.
+He later managed to reach Allied-controlled southern Italy and to report to the Ministry of War on 27 July 1944.
 After the end of the war he was promoted to lieutenant general and became president of the Associazione Nazionale Arma di Cavalleria (National Cavalry Association) from 1948 until 1955, when he retired from all public activities.
 In 1947 he published the book Parla un comandante di truppe.
 He died in 1960.